mturja-vf-ic-bd/AutoEncoderPractice/README.md

 # AutoEncoderPractice
-A practise session to learn autoencoder and variational autoencoder.
+A practice session to learn autoencoder and variational autoencoder.

 # Practice 1:
 Noise Reduction of MNIST dataset using convolutional autoencoder.